bcgov/networkpolicy-migration-workshop/README.md

 ## Need More Help?

-If you need more help after reading this please ask questions in the `#devops-how-to` or do a quick search through [these issues](https://github.com/BCDevOps/OpenShift4-Migration/issues) in or OCP4 migration Q&A repo.
+If you need more help after reading this please ask questions in the `#devops-how-to` or do a quick search through [these issues](https://github.com/BCDevOps/OpenShift4-Migration/issues) in our OCP4 migration Q&A repo.